highfidelity/hifi-docs-grav-content/03.learn-with-us/03.all-about-entity-scripts/docs.md

 - Add an equippable property to our spawner so that we can carry it around
 - Change where our cubes are spawned so it is easier to place them in specific locations

-If you haven’t followed along with chapters 1 & 2, download the following files to start from: [Download Entity Scripting 103 Resources](https://hifi-content.s3.amazonaws.com/liv/Entity_Scripts_103_Starting.zip)

 Note: This tutorial adds in functionality that takes advantage of hand controllers for a VR headset.

 ### Setting User Data Properties